Multiphoton non-local quantum interference controlled by an undetected photon: Supplementary Note

 The temporal indistinguishability for photons on the same path is essential for the four-photon interference\cite{PhysRevLett.77.1917}.
-In this section, we analysis the time of the photons generated from different crystals.
-The lengths of important parts are labeled in Fig. A5.
+In this section, we analyze the time of the photons generated from different crystals.
+The lengths of important parts are labeled in Supplementary Fig. 5.

 We start our discussion from the two-photon interference scheme, where the QWP is fixed at $0^{\circ}$.
-The interference of source I, II occurs when the pump P3 and the photons s1, i1 arrive at the BBO crystal simultaneously.
+The interference of sources I and II occurs when the pump P3 and the photons s1, i1 arrive at the BBO crystal simultaneously.
 That’s

 where